relaycorp/veraid-website/src/pages/spec.md

 }
 ```

+All `GeneralizedTime` values in VeraId structures SHOULD include UTC timezone information (`Z` suffix).
+When timezone information is absent from a `GeneralizedTime` value in any VeraId structure, implementations MUST interpret it as UTC.

 The signature MAY be either detached (where the signed content is provided separately) or encapsulated (where the signed content is included in the CMS structure), depending on the application's requirements.

 ## 5. Identity Model